-One Community Member: Chris Ashman; One HRHCare Staff Member: Marilyn
+One Community Member: Chris Ashman; One Sunriver Helath Staff Member: Marilyn

 Ortiz; and One Volunteer: Sharon Halper.

 On the Board for three years, Sharon has also been a volunteer at the winter lunch program and works with the children in Homework Help.
-At 74, Sharon has been married for 55 years and raised two children who live in the County with their children.
-Sharon is a retired teacher and a long time Jewish educator teaching inter-religious history.
-As the child of European migrants, Sharon sees historical irony in her work with farmworkers.
+At 74, Sharon has been married for 55 years and raised two children who now are adults themselves.
+Sharon is a retired teacher, lives in Orange County NY, and a long time Jewish educator teaching inter-religious history.
+As the child of European migrants, Sharon sees historical irony in her work with farm workers.
 This work is a deeper opportunity to act on what is best about America.

 |Marilyn Ortiz, Vice Chair of the Board

 On the Board for three years, Marilyn has volunteered to lead the Sewing Club and assisted in many of the outreach activities.
 She came to this community by way of Puerto Rico over 20 years ago.
-She works in HRHCare as an Outreach worker and knows many of the families through her work in HRHCare.
-Prior to coming to work in HRHCare, Marilyn worked in the ABCD-Head Start program working with migrant families.
+She works in HRHCare as an Outreach worker and knows many of the families through her work in Sunriver Health.
+Prior to coming to work in Sunriver Health, Marilyn worked in the ABCD-Head Start program working with migrant families.

 On the Board for two years, Chris worked in Orange County government fort 31 years and for 20 years was Commissioner of Mental Health Services.
 As Commissioner he was involved with The Alamo.
 He believes the most satisfying part of being on the BOD is sharing opinions, and ideas and know that the migrant workers, who are a vital part of the County, have supports for themselves and their families.